Richard66NZ/NucSIM/README.md

 - tidy up each screen and add trending where appropriate
 - standardise KKS plant coding for all equipment
 - improve Iodine/Xenon negative effect on reactivity modelling
-- add further faults that may be experienced into the simulatio
+- add further faults that may be experienced into the simulation

 I will upload some videos of simulator operation in the near future and hope to have this project finished before the end of 2024.